confidential-containers/trustee-operator/README.md

   // KbsSecretResources is an array of secret names that contain the keys required by clients KbsSecretResources []string `json:"kbsSecretResources,omitempty"`

-// kbsResourcePolicyConfigMapName is the name of the configmap that contains the Resource Policy
-	KbsResourcePolicyConfigMapName string `json:"kbsResourcePolicyConfigMapName,omitempty"`
+  // kbsResourcePolicyConfigMapName is the name of the configmap that contains the Resource Policy KbsResourcePolicyConfigMapName string `json:"kbsResourcePolicyConfigMapName,omitempty"`

-}
+  // tdxConfigSpec is the struct that hosts the TDX specific configuration TdxConfigSpec TdxConfigSpec `json:"tdxConfigSpec,omitempty"` }

+// TdxConfigSpec defines the desired state for TDX configuration type TdxConfigSpec struct {
+  // kbsTdxConfigMapName is the name of the configmap containing sgx_default_qcnl.conf file KbsTdxConfigMapName string `json:"kbsTdxConfigMapName,omitempty"` }
 ```